Arcadesys/studio.thearcades.me/src/projects/blindtab.md

 I'm not done.
 Right now, I'm still solo-tenant.
 I hardcoded database auth just to get things rolling.
 The next step is multi-user support—auth, private libraries, shared tabs.
 After that?
 Markdown import.
 Live chords.
 Maybe even a screen reader that cues blind musicians.

 But the core idea remains: it's gotta work for me.
 And if it works for me, maybe it works for someone else, too.

+Some cool things to look out for:

+- check out the "display" button on a leadsheet page - that was 100% Claude's idea and honestly, I love it.
+- If you have a bluetooth page turner, you can connect it for hands-free page turns.

 Stay tuned.